Chappaquiddick incident: Gargan and Markham's testimony

 Markham testified that after their rescue attempt, Kennedy was sobbing and on the verge of becoming crazed.
-Gargan and Markham testified that they assumed that Kennedy was going to inform the authorities about the accident once he got back to Edgartown, and so they did not do the reporting themselves.
-In an October 15, 1994, interview for Ronald Kessler's book The Sins of the Father: Joseph P. Kennedy and the Dynasty He Founded, Gargan said that he and Markham returned to the scene of the accident with Kennedy, they both urged Kennedy to report the accident to the police.
-"The conversation was brief about having to report", Gargan told Kessler, a former The Washington Post reporter, for the book.
+He and Gargan testified that they assumed that Kennedy was going to inform the authorities about the accident once he got back to Edgartown, and thus did not do the reporting themselves.
+In an October 15, 1994, interview for Ronald Kessler's book The Sins of the Father: Joseph P. Kennedy and the Dynasty He Founded, Gargan said that he and Markham returned to the scene of the accident with Kennedy, and they both urged Kennedy to report the accident to police.
+"The conversation was brief about having to report", Gargan told Kessler, a former Washington Post reporter.
 "I was insistent on it.
 Paul Markham was backing me up on it.
 Ted said, 'Okay, okay, Joey, okay.
 I've got the point, I've got the point.'
 Then he took a few steps and dove into the water, leaving Markham and I expecting that he would carry out the conversation."